enricoros/fotowall/README.markdown

 In Linux/X11, Mac, or Windows, install the latest Qt development packages that you will find on http://www.trolltech.com:

-- on linux this is tested with Qt 4.4 and GCC 4.0+
+- on linux this is tested with Qt 4.4/4.5/4.6-git and GCC 4.0+
-- on windows this is tested witn Qt 4.4 and MSVC Express 2005 and 2008
+- on windows this is tested witn Qt 4.5.2+ and MSVC Express 2005 and 2008
-- on mac this was not tested, report me if it simply works out of the box ;-)
+- on mac it is tested with Qt 4.5+

 Just open a command prompt (win), shell (linux, mac) and go the sources location and issue the followings commands: